tomheston/fragility-metrics/FRAGILITY_METRICS.md

 - Uses the same significance test (McNemar χ²) for both baseline p-value and fragility path → eliminates test mismatch
 - Remains perfectly scaled and orthogonal to MHQ
 - Provides intuitive interpretation in terms of discordant pair changes

-**Boundary-limited cases**:
+**Boundary-limited cases**
 When the feasible shift range along the fixed-margin path is exhausted before the McNemar p-value can cross α = 0.05 (e.g., the table is already at maximal directional imbalance or perfect concordance), no admissible perturbation flips significance.
-In these cases PFI returns the theoretical maximum feasible proportion (typically near or exactly 1.0) and is flagged "boundary-limited".
+In these cases PFI returns the theoretical maximum feasible proportion along the fixed-margin path (which may be near 1.0 in many designs) and is flagged "boundary-limited".
 This indicates maximal stability of the current significance classification under the fixed-margin constraint – the result is unflippable.
 High PFI + boundary-limited flag is therefore the strongest possible evidence that the observed p-value classification is stable.
 **Base metric**: x (minimal fixed-margin perturbation along the McNemar path)
 **Note**: Use exclusively for matched-pair, crossover, or any 2×2 table in which both row and column margins are fixed by design (McNemar test is the appropriate significance test).
 For independent-sample 2×2 designs, use **GFQ** (gold standard, path-independent) or **MFQ** (fast approximation when N ≳ 5000).